Water on Mars: Lakes and river valleys

 Research from 2010 suggests that Mars also had lakes along parts of the equator.
-Although earlier research had showed that Mars had a warm and wet early history that has long since dried up, these lakes existed in the Hesperian Epoch, a much later period.
-Using detailed images from NASA's Mars Reconnaissance Orbiter, the researchers speculate that there may have been increased volcanic activity, meteorite impacts or shifts in Mars' orbit during this period to warm Mars' atmosphere enough to melt the abundant ice present in the ground.
-Volcanoes would have released gases that thickened the atmosphere for a temporary period, trapping more sunlight and making it warm enough for liquid water to exist.
+Although earlier research had shown that Mars had a warm and wet early history that has long since dried up, these lakes existed in the Hesperian Epoch, a much later period.
+Using detailed images from NASA's Mars Reconnaissance Orbiter, the researchers speculate that there may have been increased volcanic activity, meteorite impacts or shifts in Mars's orbit during this period to warm Mars's atmosphere enough to melt the abundant ice present in the ground.
+Volcanoes may have released gases that thickened the atmosphere for a temporary period, trapping more sunlight and making it warm enough for liquid water to exist.
 In this study, channels were discovered that connected lake basins near Ares Vallis.
 When one lake filled up, its waters overflowed the banks and carved the channels to a lower area where another lake would form.
 These dry lakes would be targets to look for evidence (biosignatures) of past life.

-On September 27, 2012, NASA scientists announced that the Curiosity rover found direct evidence for an ancient streambed in Gale Crater, suggesting an ancient "vigorous flow" of water on Mars.
+In 2012, NASA scientists announced that the Curiosity rover found evidence for an ancient streambed in Gale Crater, suggesting an ancient "vigorous flow" of water on Mars.
 In particular, analysis of the now dry streambed indicated that the water ran at 3.3 km/h, possibly at hip-depth.
 Proof of running water came in the form of rounded pebbles and gravel fragments that could have only been weathered by strong liquid currents.
 Their shape and orientation suggests long-distance transport from above the rim of the crater, where a channel named Peace Vallis feeds into the alluvial fan.

 Eridania Lake is a theorized ancient lake with a surface area of roughly 1.1 million square kilometers.
-Its maximum depth is 2,400 meters and its volume is 562,000 km3.
+Its maximum depth would have been 2,400 meters and its volume would have been 562,000 km3.
 It was larger than the largest landlocked sea on Earth, the Caspian Sea, and contained more water than all the other Martian lakes together.
 The Eridania sea held more than nine times as much water as all of North America's Great Lakes.
 The upper surface of the lake was assumed to be at the elevation of valley networks that surround the lake; they all end at the same elevation, suggesting that they emptied into a lake.

-Research with CRISM found thick deposits, greater than 400 meters thick, that contained the minerals saponite, talc-saponite, Fe-rich mica (for example, glauconite-nontronite), Fe- and Mg-serpentine, Mg-Fe-Ca-carbonate and probable Fe-sulfide.
+Research on this basin with CRISM found thick deposits, greater than 400 meters thick, that contained the minerals saponite, talc-saponite, Fe-rich mica (for example, glauconite-nontronite), Fe- and Mg-serpentine, Mg-Fe-Ca-carbonate and probable Fe-sulfide.
 The Fe-sulfide probably formed in deep water from water heated by volcanoes.
 Such a process, classified as hydrothermal may have been a place where life on Earth began.